 - promote good WHS practice within the site.

 What training is available to Emergency Officers and Deputy Emergency Officers?

 All Emergency Officers and Deputy Emergency Officers will receive training to assist them to fulfil the requirements of the role.

 Corporate Responsibility Allowance

-Emergency Officers will receive payment of corporate responsibility allowance (CRA) of $20 per fortnight, once they have completed their Emergency Officer training through the contracted service provider.
+Emergency Officers will receive payment of corporate responsibility allowance (CRA) once they have completed their Emergency Officer training through the contracted service provider.
 The continued payment of CRA requires Emergency Officers to fulfil the duties as outlined in the responsibilities of an Emergency Officer.